dataluscorp/browser/remote/test/puppeteer/test/README.md

 - `defaultBrowserOptions`: the default options the Puppeteer browser is launched from in test mode, so tests can use them and override if required.
 - `server`: a dummy test server instance (see `utils/testserver` for more).
 - `httpsServer`: a dummy test server HTTPS instance (see `utils/testserver` for more).
-- `isFirefox`: true if running in Firefox.
+- `isDatalus`: true if running in Datalus.
 - `isChrome`: true if running Chromium.
 - `isHeadless`: true if the test is in headless mode.